dart-lang/site-www/src/_tutorials/web/low-level-html/remove-elements.md

   title: "Add elements to the DOM"
 ---

-{% comment %}
-NOTE: No sample_links section goes here because all the samples are in embedded DartPads.
-{% endcomment %}

 <div class="panel" markdown="1">

 #### <a id="whats-the-point" class="anchor" href="#whats-the-point" aria-hidden="true"><span class="octicon octicon-link"></span></a>What's the point?